manala/ansible-roles/manala.varnish/README.md

 ### Exclusivity

 `manala_varnish_configs_exclusive` allow you to clean up existing varnish VCL configuration files into directory defined by the `manala_varnish_configs_dir` key.
-Made to be sure no old or manualy created files will alter current configuration.
+Made to be sure no old or manually created files will alter current configuration.

 ```yaml
 manala_varnish_configs_exclusive: true